 3 cheeses with green and black olives, raw almonds, fresh figs and honey

 3 cheeses with fresh strawberries, green grapes, Prosciutto and walnuts

 3 cheeses with dried apricots, marinated artichoke hearts, spicy olives and fig jam

 A cheese board should be an easy appetizer or party food.
 Don’t fret about whether you made a praise worthy cheese platter.
 If you just follow the few tips given here, your guests will enjoy their cheese platter taste experience for sure.
 It is meant to be easy and fun.
 From start to finish a great cheese board should only take about 10 minutes to assemble, 15 minutes tops.
 Then you have the whole evening to enjoy.

-If you like this page, please use the buttons below to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment.
+If you like this page, please use the button below to Pin it to Pinterest.
+You can also leave a comment below.